cabal-club/cable/wire.md

 #### 5.4.5 Synchronization
-The Channel State Request and Channel Time Range Request are sufficient for a client to track the state of a channel that a client is interested in.
+The Channel State Request and Channel Time Range Request are sufficient for a host to track the state of a channel that a host is interested in.
 The former request allows tracking general state (who is in the channel, its topic, information about users in the channel), and the latter tracks the history of chat messages within that channel.